 In the sea of entertainment options, museums are usually well below a movie marathon and takeout pizza.
 Leisure time is limited, and competition is fierce.
 When people do settle to visit a museum, they want more than just to admire a famous painting or an ancient artifact.
-They are looking for a well-organized venue with a casual atmosphere, pleasant staff, and a broad selection of events.
+In their museum customer journey, they expect a well-organized venue with a casual atmosphere, pleasant staff, and a broad selection of events.
 Even the little things, like booking a ticket or finding the entrance, add up to shape the overall museum visitor experience.

 To level the playing field, surpass the competition, and improve the museum visitor experience, one should take a visitor’s experience as the main agenda.
 In this article, we will find out how to visualize and evaluate the path from first contact to post-engagement — all with the help of museum visitor journey mapping.

 No one knows your visitors better than you do.
-If you already collect data on what excites and upsets them, why and how often they go to museums, and what activities they prefer, then coming up with the segmentation for personas should be quite easy.
+If you already collect data on what excites and upsets them, why and how often they go to museums, and what activities they prefer, then coming up with the segmentation for customer personas taking a museum journey should be pretty easy.
 However, don’t be discouraged if you only track the essentials, like the number of tickets sold or gift shop revenue.
 There are plenty of opportunities to get a better picture of your audience with the current resources.

-To start, you can re-read your reviews: handwritten comments, if you collect them, and online entries on platforms like TripAdvisor, Yelp, Twitter, and Facebook.
-Look for the mentions of visit highlights and disappointments, previous experiences and expectations, and the challenges people face.
+First, you can re-read your reviews: handwritten comments (if you collect them) and online entries on platforms like TripAdvisor, Yelp, Twitter, and Facebook.
+Look for the mentions of visit highlights and disappointments, previous experiences and expectations, and people's challenges.

-Based on your findings, define three to five segments that make up most of your audience and create a persona to represent each of them.
+Based on your findings, define three to five segments that comprise most of your audience and create a persona to represent each.
 After you have the first draft of visitor profiles, approach your exhibition curators.
 These people literally spend their working hours observing customer behavior and should be able to back up or dispute your findings.

-Meet a persona we created for the sake of this article: it’s Amy, a tourist from the US currently in Italy for her vacation.
+Meet a persona we created for the sake of this article: Amy, a US tourist currently in Italy for her vacation.

 Amy is a solo traveler interested in checking famous art pieces off her bucket list.
 Amy has already been to several renowned museums around the world.
 She also likes to plan her activities in advance.